G-Simeone/Transparency_International/README.md

 Based on the best practices laid down in the BPCP, the Business Integrity team developed a questionnaire to assess the level of adherence of multinationals to the BPCB, giving birth to the [Transparency in Corporate Reporting (TRAC)](https://www.transparency.org/files/content/feature/2016_TRACEMM_Index.png), a study which has already been conducted several times in [2009](https://www.transparency.org/whatwedo/publication/transparency_in_reporting_on_anti_corruption_a_report_on_corporate_practice), [2011](https://www.transparency.org/whatwedo/publication/promoting_revenue_transparency_2011_report_on_oil_and_gas_companies), [2012](https://www.transparency.org/news/feature/shining-a-light-on-the-worlds-biggest-companies), [2013](https://www.transparency.org/news/feature/emerging_market_multinational_companies_ready_for_prime_time), [2014](https://www.transparency.org/news/feature/global_companies_global_transparency), [2015](https://www.transparency.org/whatwedo/publication/transparency_in_corporate_reporting_assessing_the_worlds_largest_telecommun), and [2016](https://www.transparency.org/news/feature/emerging_markets_pathetic_transparency).

-This year, the Italian antenna created the first iteration of its TRAC, assessing the transparency and strength of anti-corruption programmes of 50 Italian Multinationals, whose final report can be downloaded here.
+This year, the Italian branch of TI carried out the second iteration of its TRAC, assessing the transparency and strength of anti-corruption programmes of 50 Italian Multinationals, whose final report can be downloaded here across 61 questions, divided in 10 sections:
+1. Public Committment against Corruption
+2. Code of Conduct
+3. Anti-Corruption Programme
+4. Conflict of Interests
+5. Lobbying
+6. Organisational Transparency
+7. Anti-corruption training
+8.
+9.
+10.

 ## Methodology
 ### Data collection

-Variable definition and logic is as follows (also applicable to utils.py, spidercharts.py, constants.py and company_profiles.py)
+The data was collected in a Google Spreadsheet Variable definition and logic is as follows (also applicable to utils.py, spidercharts.py, constants.py and company_profiles.py)
 In the methodology of Transparency International (TI), the Trasparency in Corporate Reporting Index (TRAC Index) is the average of the results of the 10 sections a company has been assessed on.
 Each section has a different number of questions, and the section result is the weighted average of the questions scores obtained.
 Each question can be graded on a scale of either 0-1, 0-1-2, or 0-1-2-3, depending on the weight that TI attributes to that particular question in the section.
 For every question, in the original Google Spreadsheet, there are 4 columns (Score, Source, URL, Comment) where Source is the document type where the information that underpins the attribution of the score was found, its URL and a Comment that explains why the company has got that Score (explaining how the information retrived satsfies or not TI methodology).